 GET A FREE PRICE QUOTE

-The Honda Crosstour is a mid-size crossover in the Honda range that drives more like a wagon than an SUV.
-The Crossover goes virtually unchanged for 2013, and it’s built on the same platform as the new Accord.
-The Crosstour is also the only Accord-based model that has optional all-wheel drive.
-Even with the hatchback utility, though, the Crosstour still isn’t as functional as Accord wagons from earlier years.
+The Honda Crosstour is a mid-size crossover in the Honda lineup that drives more like a wagon than an SUV.
+The Crossover goes essentially unchanged for 2013, and it’s built on the same platform as the new Accord.
+The Crosstour is also the only Accord-based model that has available all-wheel drive.
+Even with the hatchback utility, though, the Crosstour still isn’t as functional as Accord wagons from previous years.

 For more details on the Crosstour, including prices, options, and specifications, see our 2014 Honda Crosstour full review.